thekalinga/thekalinga.in/_posts/2022-12-25-self-certification-wrong-diagnosis/2022-12-25-self-certification-wrong-diagnosis.md

 Let's take a look at the legitimacy of Judicial Bureaucrats & Executive/Legislature in India.

-What legitimacy does a Judicial bureaucratic wing has, which none of us ever agreed is a neutral arbitrator, in adjudicating all our disputes --- affecting ~1.4 billion people?
+What legitimacy does a Judicial bureaucratic wing has, which none of us ever agreed is a neutral arbitrator --- let alone a fair one, in adjudicating all our disputes, imposing its will over ~1.4 billion people?

 How about Executive/Legislative wings?